wkolowski/Type-Theory-Wishlist/README.md

 See [this file](Induction/ComputationalInductiveTypes/Z.ttw) for a more thorough explanation and exploration of the type of integers defined using Computational Inductive Types.

 Papers:
-- None, this idea is brand new invention of mine.
+- ~~None, this idea is brand new invention of mine.~~
+- It turns out that the idea of Computational Inductive Types was invented almost 40 years ago in the language Miranda: [Laws in Miranda](https://sci-hub.se/https://doi.org/10.1145/319838.319839)

 **Status: highly experimental.
 It looks like if we put reasonable constraints on the kinds of computation rules associated with constructors, there isn't any abvious contradiction, nontermination or anything like that.
 However, there are no prototypes and no papers, except that some Computational Inductive Types can be simulated using [Self Types](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md).**

 TODO:
 - Come up with more examples of useful Computational Inductive Types.
-- Rename this whole business to "Computational Inductive Types".

 ### [Higher Inductive Types](Induction/HIT) <a id="HIT"></a> [↩](#toc)